Say and Play Family

 • Reduced ability to retract saliva (indicative of problems with tongue retraction)

-Your child’s body / trunk should be examined for low muscle tone as well, as an unstable base for the jaw, lips and tongue may make therapy efforts moot.
+Your child’s body/trunk should also be examined for low muscle tone, as an unstable base for the jaw, lips, and tongue may make therapy efforts moot.

 Before consulting with a speech therapist, here are some tricks to try:

-• Eliminate the use of the bottle and the sippy cup, as long as your child’s nutrition will not be compromised.
+• Eliminate the use of bottles and sippy cups, as long as your child’s nutrition is not compromised.
 This should occur around 12 months of age.

 • Speak with your child about a wet face vs. a dry face and give him a dry towel to clear saliva.
-Terrycloth wristbands can be worn to dry the mouth / chin as well.
+Terrycloth wristbands can also be worn to dry the mouth and chin.

 phone: 646-295-4473